A Star-Filled Summer Night: The 12th Annual Cherokee Indian Hospital Foundation Gala

 The Return: Our 2022 Gala

 Our 11th Annual Foundation Gala resumed on June 25, 2022 in the new Cherokee Center Ballroom at Harrah’s Cherokee Casino Resort in Cherokee, NC.
 After a two-year hiatus due to the ongoing COVID-19 pandemic, we were able to celebrate and come together for an evening of good food, live music, dancing and our grand silent auction.
-To view photos from this year’s gala, please click here.
+To view photos from the 2022 gala, please click here.

 There is Hope in Recovery